Mike Kreidler: Controversies

+Misconduct allegations

+In April 2022, The Seattle Times reported that several former employees or interviewed candidates for positions in the Office of the Insurance Commissioner had described racist or derogatory terms used by Kreidler from 2017 to 2022.
+The report also alleged that he had asked for "unusual favors" from non-white employees and that Kreidler had been "demeaning or rude" in interactions.
+Governor Jay Inslee and the majority and minority leaders of both legislative chambers asked Kriedler to resign due to the allegations, his admittance of fault, and the firing of an aide who had been critical of Kriedler's behavior.
+Kriedler stated in June 2022 that he would not resign; on May 1, 2023, he announced that he would not run for a seventh term in the 2024 election.

 Personal life

-Kreidler resides in Lacey, Washington with his wife, Lela.
+Kreidler resides in Lacey, Washington with his wife, Lela Kreidler.
 They have three grown children and three grandchildren.
 He is a member of several professional and fraternal organizations.
 He retired from the United States Army Reserve as a Lieutenant Colonel, after serving on active duty as an optometrist during the Vietnam and first Persian Gulf wars.